Catch 22: The Alchemy of Regeneration

 Being an autonomous project, strike foundation’s interest was to keep capital investment as low as possible as capital costs would reflect future rents and determine the level of commercial activity required to sustain the project.
 The working budget for capital costs was £100,000 with a potential maximum of £120,000 - half of this, £62,000 would come from regeneration grants as the derelict lavatory was a heritage Grade 2 listed property.
 The grant money was for restoration of the basement, the Victorian cast iron railings and pavement lights.

-If such were the sole operating details, the regeneration could have benefited strike’s charity.
+If such were the sole operating details, the regeneration could have benefited the charity.

 The beaurocratic process alas was far more convoluted, riven throughout with a conflict of interest between strike, and the architects working closely with the regeneration agency and the landlord.
 In this circuit of interests and ambitions, a direct conveyancing operation – normally an internal negotiation between landlord and tenant - became a multiparty negotiating ring in which the charity was inevitably the weakest player.